Rani-Davis/IBRC-Synthesis-Paper_bats-as-pest-suppressors/README.md

 Our predictor 'budget':

-- 🌍 We have responses from 24 countries, and the socio-economic and bat species richness data will be at country level.
+- 💻 We have responses from 24 countries, and the socio-economic and bat species richness data will be at country level.
 Therefore, we can only ‘afford’ 2 predictors following the 10 observations per predictor rule (excluding random effects).

+Random effects:

+- 🌍 (1 | Country) - This accounts for multiple respondents per country sharing the same GDP/Env Performance etc value.
+-	👤 (1 | Respondent) - This accounts for multiple responses per person.

 ## Current GLMM results